HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 The next section provides detailed guidance on using the cache statistics tool and the tuning steps.

-### WebEngine Cache Statistics Tool
+## WebEngine Cache Statistics tool

-This tool allows you to monitor the OpenLiberty Dynacache statistics for the DX Compose webEngine pod.
+The WebEngine Cache Statistics tool allows you to monitor the OpenLiberty Dynacache statistics for the DX Compose webEngine pod.

-To utilize the Dynacache Statistics tool, copy the [LibertyCacheStatistics](./LibertyCacheStatistics.war) WAR file into the `webEngine` pod's `defaultServer` dropins folder.
-Use the following `kubectl` command:
+To use the Dynacache Statistics tool, copy the [LibertyCacheStatistics](./LibertyCacheStatistics.war) WAR file into the `defaultServer/dropins` folder of the `webEngine` pod.
+Then, run the following `kubectl` command:

 ```
 kubectl cp LibertyCacheStatistics.war dx-deployment-web-engine-0:/opt/openliberty/wlp/usr/servers/defaultServer/dropins -n <namespace>
 ```
-Access the cache statistics by opening the following URL in your browser: `https://<hostName>/LibertyCacheStatistics/`.
-This page displays detailed cache information, including sizes, explicit removals, and LRU removals etc.
+To access the cache statistics, open the following URL in your browser: `https://<hostName>/LibertyCacheStatistics/`.
+This page displays detailed cache information, including sizes, explicit removals, and LRU removals.

 ### DX Compose tuning

 Modifications to the initial Helm chart configuration were applied during testing.
-The table below specifies the pod count and resource limits for each pod.
+The following table specifies the pod count and resource limits for each pod.
 Additionally, certain WCM Dynacache sizes, lifetimes, and JVM heap sizes were adjusted based on cache statistics.
-For further details, see the [Recommendations](./rendering_small_config.md/#recommendations) section on performing a Helm upgrade using `webengine-performance-rendering.yaml`.
+For further details, see the [Recommendations](./rendering_small_config.md/#recommendations) section on performing a Helm upgrade using `webengine-performance-rendering.yaml`

-After applying the updated Helm values and cache adjustments, the system exhibited significant improvements in responsiveness.
+After applying the updated Helm values and cache adjustments, the system showed significantly improved responsiveness.
 These changes enabled the setup to handle 1,000 concurrent users with better error rates, reduced average response times, increased throughput, and improved 95th percentile response times.

 |  |  | Request | Request | Limit | Limit |
 |---|---|---:|---|---|---|